Wisconsin

 Low-flying Helicopter Will Survey Northeast Wisconsin for Geologic Study

-Note to Editors: In the public interest and in accordance with Federal Aviation Administration regulations, the USGS is announcing this low-level airborne project.
+[ad_1] Note to Editors: In the public interest and in accordance with Federal Aviation Administration regulations, the USGS is announcing this low-level airborne project.
 Your assistance in informing the local communities is appreciated.
-Starting on or around January 4 and lasting two to three weeks, a helicopter towing a large hoop from a cable will begin …
+Starting on or around January 4 and lasting two to three weeks, a helicopter towing a large hoop from a cable will …

 Read moreLow-flying Helicopter Will Survey Northeast Wisconsin for Geologic Study